-Slate’s Dear Prudence answers a question from a reader whose husband is a lifelong bed wetter who wears a diaper and rubber pants to bed each night.
-The reader is worried about the possibility of her children discovering their father’s secret and wants to know if they should be proactive and tell the kids before they find out for themselves.
+Slate’s Dear Prudence answers a question from a reader whose husband is a lifelong bed-wetter who wears a diaper and rubber pants to bed each night.
+The reader is worried that her children might discover their father’s secret and wants to know whether they should be proactive and tell the kids before they find out on their own.

 First, let me say that this woman deserves a great deal of credit and at least a nomination for Spouse of the Year.
-While it’s true that if you love your spouse, this would not be a deal breaker, but they way in which she has accepted and even embraced the situation is remarkable.
+While it’s true that if you love your spouse, this would not be a deal-breaker, the way she has accepted and even embraced the situation is remarkable.

 She writes: